andrei-akopian/foambryo-runner/README.md

 > [!TIP]
 > Use the TAB key on your keyboard for auto completion of file names.

-`./foambryo_runner_v001.py ../foambryo-runner/Cshaper_4_cells_min-d-3.vtk` (`..` means go to the parent folder, you can then access a sibling folder if that is where your files are stored.
-In this example it accesses itself.)
+To stop the script use `Ctrl+C` or close the visualization window.

 My script automatically checks the file format, and decides what to do with it.
 If you give it a (segmentated) .tiff file (produced using [cellpose](https://www.cellpose.org/) for example), it will reconstruct the mesh and save it for later use.
+(This might take several minutes, be patient.)
 For higher resolution mesh use `-d 1` (default is `-d 3`)

 `./foambryo_runner_v001.py -d 1 segmentation.tiff` (high resolution mesh, slow, saves as `segmentation_min-d-1.vtk`)

 `./foambryo_runner_v001.py -d 3 segmentation.tiff` (low resolution mesh, fast, saves as `segmentation_min-d-3.vtk`)

+`./foambryo_runner_v001.py -d 1 ../Images/Panc_fixed_JMR_1_cellpose_masks.tif` (high resolution mesh, slow, saves as `Panc_fixed_JMR_1_cellpose_masks_min-d-1.vtk`)

 > [!CAUTION]
 > If your file name has a space, it will mess up the terminal command.
 For example `./foambryo_runner_v001.py segmentation with spaces.tiff` 🚫 won't run.
 To fix, add a `\` in front of every space when running: `./foambryo_runner_v001.py segmentation\ with\ spaces.tiff` ✅

+Place all `.tiff` files you want to process inside the foambryo-runner folder.

+Alternatively, To access files outside the foambryo-runner folder, use `..`.
+Examples:
+- `./foambryo_runner_v001.py ../foambryo-runner/Cshaper_4_cells_min-d-3.vtk` (`..` means go to the parent folder, you can then access a sibling folder if that is where your files are stored.
+In this example it just goes back to its own folder instead of some other.)
+- `./foambryo_runner_v001.py -d 1 ../Images/Panc_fixed_JMR_1_cellpose_masks.tif` (accesses a sibling folder called "Images" where the segmented tif file is stored.)

 ### Advanced Users

 For advanced users.
 The virtual environment is located at `/.venv-foambryo-runner/`.
 Activate it with `source .venv-foambryo-runner/bin/activate` and deactivate with `deactivate`.
-Don't do that to prevent unskilled users from using it my environment elsewhere.
+I suggest against activating a virtual environment, as unskilled users might go on to use it elsewhere and mess it up.

 ---